-If file syncing isn't set up or working properly, files may be missing on some of your synced computers.
+If file syncing isn't set up or working properly, or you've reached your online file storage quota, files may be missing on some of your synced computers.
 Follow these steps to diagnose and fix the problem:

 - Make sure the attachment file is accessible from Zotero on at least one of your computers.
 We'll refer to the computer with the file as Computer A and the computer that doesn't as Computer B.

 - Make sure the attachment is stored within your Zotero data directory, not linked to a location elsewhere on your disk.
 Zotero syncs stored files; linked files need to be synced outside of Zotero.
 Linked files are indicated by a chain in the attachment icon.